 Introduction: Thomas Piper, the youngest son of the prominent Bedford County Revolutionary War leader John Piper, is known as a Bedford County gunsmith from tax records.

-1772: Here's the signature of Thomas Piper's father Colonel John Piper, written to my ancestor John Markley in 1772.
+1772: Here's the signature of Thomas Piper's father Colonel John Piper, on a letter written to my ancestor John Markley in 1772.

-1794: The memorial for Thomas C. Piper on findagrave.com indicates that he was born on December 1, 1794.
+1794: Several secondary sources indicate that Thomas C. Piper was born on December 1, 1794.

 1825-1835: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" identifies Thomas Piper of Hopewell Township, Bedford County as a gunsmith based on tax records, puts him in Hopewell Township in the 1825 to 1835 timeframe, and states that the tax rolls identify him with various occupations, including gunsmith, watchmaker, farmer, and surveyor.
 The 2017 book also describes Thomas Piper as a cabinetmaker, but doesn't say that occupation is identified on a tax roll.